Jason2Brownlee/QuakeBotArchive/README.md

 A Quake bot mod is a third-party modification to the Quake game code to introduce intelligent non-playable characters, typically opponents for deathmatch play.

-Quake bots represent a historical breakthrough in computer game artificial intelligence (e.g. opponents that act like human players) and are also a lot of fun to play (e.g. a multiplayer game can be enjoyed as a singleplayer game).
+Quake bots represent a historical breakthrough in computer game artificial intelligence (e.g. opponents that act like human players) and are also a lot of fun to play (e.g. a multiplayer game can be enjoyed as a single player game).

 Quake bot mods were mostly developed between 1996 and 2000 and were hosted on a tangle of third-party websites.
 Most of these websites have disappeared over the last 25 years, along with many bot mods themselves. **This is a terrible loss**!